AKADEMIE FÜR ALTE MUSIK BERLIN

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 In May of 2005, the Akademie für Alte Musik Berlin (AKAMUS) made their US debut tour to critical acclaim and to sold‐out houses at many major venues.
 They returned to the US in 2008, 2011, 2014, 2017, and 2020, all in conjunction with new Pentatone or Harmonia Mundi CD releases.
 Past tours included repeat visits to Carnegie Hall, Berkeley, Boston, Ann Arbor, Toronto, Kansas City, Los Angeles, Chicago, and Washington DC and introduced the group to audiences stretching from Vancouver to New Orleans.
 Following a tour of Canada in Fall 2019, February 2020 brought the ensemble to Purdue Convocations, Duke University, Eastern Carolina University, Kansas City Friends of Chamber Music and UC Berkeley's Cal Performances.
+2024 sees special appearances in New York and Montreal, in addition to global touring.

 Read the rave review from their 2020 Cal Performances appearance HERE.